 Dartboard Selection and Care

 Bristle boards, being manufactured from sisal, a natural fibre, are susceptible to moisture damage.
-Therefore under no circumstances should any moisture be placed onto the board.
+Under no circumstances should any moisture be placed onto the board.
 There is an “old wives tale” that you can revive a dartboard by spraying the board with water.
 This is false, it will cause the sisal fibres to swell and destroy the board.